Olatubosun/rocksdb.docs/Basic-Operations.md

 ## Concurrency

 A database may only be opened by one process at a time.
 The <code>rocksdb</code> implementation acquires a lock from the operating system to prevent misuse.
 Within a single process, the same <code>rocksdb::DB</code> object may be safely shared by multiple concurrent threads.
-I.e., different threads may write into or fetch iterators or call <code>Get</code> on the same database without any external synchronization (the leveldb implementation will automatically do the required synchronization).
+I.e., different threads may write into or fetch iterators or call <code>Get</code> on the same database without any external synchronization (the rocksdb implementation will automatically do the required synchronization).
 However other objects (like Iterator and WriteBatch) may require external synchronization.
 If two threads share such an object, they must protect access to it using their own locking protocol.
 More details are available in the public header files.

 ## Merge operators